Accurate photometric calibration by fitting the system transmission: Fitting procedure

 where A$_{g}$ is the geometrical collecting area of the telescope, $h$ is the Planck constant and $c$ the speed of light.
 In the integral term of Equation \ref{eq:countrate}, the only term containing free parameters is T($\lambda$), defined in the most general form in Equation \ref{eq:transmission_model_ota_atm}.
 The optimization to find the set of best-fit parameters ($\hat{\mathbf{\varrho}}$) for the transmission T($\lambda;\hat{\mathbf{\varrho}}$) consists then in minimizing the residuals between the measured instrumental electron rate and the predicted electron rate from synthetic photometry:

 So far we assumed that the transmission is constant across the field of view.
-This is generally not accurate, as differences can be caused by factors like non-uniform illumination or response of the sensor, or residuals from dark and flat field corrections (e.g. \citealt{Padmanabhan+2008_SDSS_ImprovedPhotometricCalibration, Ofek+2012_photCalib}).
-We therefore add a polynomial term to Equation \ref{eq:residuals_wo_fieldcorr} to correct for these non-uniformities:
+This is generally not accurate, as differences can be caused by factors like non-uniform illumination or response of the sensor, or residuals from dark and flat field corrections (e.g., \citealt{Padmanabhan+2008_SDSS_ImprovedPhotometricCalibration, Ofek+2012_photCalib}).
+Another kind of non-uniformity across the field of view can be introduced by the presence of cloud structures.
+This is known as gray extinction (as it is wavelength-independent) and can introduce significant spatial structures in the zero-point distribution across the field of view (e.g., \citealt{2014AJ....147...19B}).
+We therefore add a polynomial term to Equation \ref{eq:residuals_wo_fieldcorr} to correct for these non-uniformities

 where P$_{i}(x)$ and P$_{j}(y)$ are a basis of low-order ($n$) polynomials, $x$ and $y$ the pixel coordinates of the sensor, and $k_{i,j}$ the fitted coefficients.
 It is convenient to minimize these residuals in logarithmic space, therefore the field corrections P(x,y) can be expressed in magnitudes and the formulation of the residuals to be minimized becomes